Herring-UGAECSE-2920-S22/Class-Instructions/Deliverables/setup/working_on_pi.md

 ![Alternative Interpreter Field](WOP2.png)

-Then, in the file explorer, navigate to `/home/pi/.virtualenvs/audiocar/bin/` and select the file `python3.7`.
+Then, in the file explorer, navigate to `/home/pi/.virtualenvs/audiocar/bin/` **file path may be different** Ex(/home/pi/.virtualenvs/plotter/bin/)and select the file `python3.7`.
 If you can't see the `.virtualenvs` directory in `/home/pi/` right-click on some empty space in the window and check the *show hidden files* box:

 ![Python Interpreter Location](WOP3.png)